HansHemsey/soccer/README.md

 The data is sourced from the [English Premier League & Championship Full Dataset] from KAGGLE (https://www.kaggle.com/datasets/panaaaaa/english-premier-league-and-championship-full-dataset/data) which provides comprehensive statistics for football matches across EPL and seasons.

 ## Features
-The model will take into account various features including team performance, player statistics, historical head-to-head results, and more.
+The model will take into account various features including team performance, player statistics.

 ## Dataset Description